 Pitt’s corner described the situation differently to People.
 He “was drunk,” a source granted, “and there was an argument between him and Angelina.”
 Although “there was a parent-child argument which was not handled in the right way and escalated more than it should have,” this person explained, Pitt was nonetheless “emphatic that it did not reach the level of physical abuse, that no one was physically harmed.
 He did not hit his child in the face in any way … He put his hands on him, yes, because the confrontation was spiraling out of control.”
 Another source described the abuse allegations to People as “a combination of exaggerations and lies,” but in the midst of this tabloid war, a judge granted Jolie full custody for three weeks.

-But the investigations ultimately cleared Pitt.
+The investigations ultimately cleared Pitt.

 More information about the incident reportedly surfaced in October, extending the FBI’s inquest, which reportedly involved interviews with Jolie and her kids.
 Meanwhile, Pitt continued to seek joint custody, much to Jolie’s apparent chagrin.
 And then, in November, both the DCFS and the FBI said their investigations failed to find evidence that Pitt had been abusive on the plane or in general.
 In December, Pitt filed a motion to seal all custody-related documents in the case, contending that airing the details in public caused the children “needless pain.”
 A judge denied his request, but in January 2017, the couple reportedly agreed to settle the whole matter privately going forward.